 Barton Community College has fostered the success of tens of thousands of students for over 50 years.
-The "Barton Experience" can benefit you throughout your life.
-This experience is based on the belief in personal care, an understanding that each individual is to be valued, and a commitment to our diverse community of people.
-Barton faculty and staff are committed to helping you succeed in the achievement of your educational and personal goals.
+The Barton Experience can benefit you throughout your life as you acquire the fundamental skills needed to succeed in the workplace or as you prepare to transfer to other colleges and universities.
+This experience is based on the belief that each individual in our diverse community is valued and the Barton faculty and staff are committed to helping you succeed in the achievement of your educational and personal goals.

-Personal effort is key to your educational fulfillment; the College relies on your sincere efforts and willingness.
+Personal effort is key to your educational fulfillment; the College relies on your sincere efforts and willingness to learn and grow.
 Learning occurs not only in the classroom, but outside it as well.
-Please take advantage of all Barton has to offer, especially the unique qualities of your fellow peers and College faculty and staff.
+Please take advantage of all Barton has to offer.